Collie Collectibles!

 A sterling silver matchbox with a signed oil painting on ivory (1907)

 My collection of Collie memorabilia started out innocently enough after the purchase of my first Collie in 1968.
 As stated many times previously (by others before me), I had no idea what I was getting into!
 Over the years it would lead to a major obsession.......Collie Collectibles....otherwise known as the fine art of collecting anything and everything that has a Collie in, on or about it!
-Without a doubt, the favorite part of my collection, are the books, magazines and early Collie pictures...in other words anything pertaining to the early history of the breed.
-Since this is my first love (other than the actual dogs themselves), what better way to learn then through books and magazines?
+Without a doubt, the favorite part of my collection, are the books, magazines and artwork featuring the Collie...in other words anything pertaining to the early history of the breed.
+Since this is my first love (other than the actual dogs themselves), what better way to learn then through books and magazines and early pictures?

 And there's Lassie, a favorite amongst many Collie Collectors.

 Soon before you know it, your house is covered with Collie items from one end to the other, in every corner, nook and cranny.
 Very quickly you can run out of room.
-The only other limitation can be money, as serious collecting can lead you to the poor house very quickly...especially for some of the older quality pieces!
+The only other limitation can be money, as serious collecting can lead you to the poor house very quickly......especially for some of the older quality pieces!
 Some items can be found very reasonably, while others can be costly.
-While some people are very generous and donate items to the cause, others can charge an arm and a leg!
+While some people are very generous and have given me some wonderful pieces, others can charge an arm and a leg!
 All in all, it has been great fun and an interesting hobby.
 It has been a nice sideline to collecting and breeding the "real" thing!!

-Visit these pages for actual pictures of Collie collectibles:
+Visit these pages for pictures of Collie collectibles:

 A hand painted silver cigarette case from the turn of the century!